ross-weir/wallet-ex/ROADMAP.md

 ## 2. Send ergs (future, send tokens)
 ## 3. Recv ergs (addresses and utxo sum for each)

+- recv ergs tab
+- shows initial address when a wallet is created
+- Derive next address button
+- Previously used address/Balance discovery by generating `n` addresses and checking for balances via chainProvider

+When a wallet is created/restored it should create a intial address, this will be shown when user visits recv tab.
+It will also kick off the discovery process to find used addresses and create the entities in the db as required.
+I don't think the addresses state needs to be accessible anywhere outside WalletViewReceiveTab?
+So just load it all when user navigates to the tab

 ## 4. Transactions list